Coda (magazine)

 Coda was a Canadian magazine covering jazz and related topics.
-The magazine produced 6 publications a year on a bi-monthly basis.
+The magazine produced six publications a year on a bi-monthly basis.
 Founded in 1958 by publisher and record producer John Norris, the magazine contained reviews and articles about jazz artists active internationally, as well as articles on jazz recordings, jazz books, and other topics related to jazz.
-In 1976, Norris was succeeded by saxophonist Bill Smith.
+In 1976, Norris was succeeded as editor by saxophonist Bill Smith.